-The applicant is requesting approval of a Certificate of Appropriateness to modify the rooftop sign and the free standing sign by replacing the existing text with the name of the new restaurant at this location, "Asian Wok Café."
+The applicant is requesting approval of a Certificate of Appropriateness to modify the rooftop sign and the free standing sign at 828 North Washington Street by replacing the existing text with the name of the new restaurant at this location, "Asian Wok Café."
 The signs will continue to be red letters outlined in neon on a white background.
+The application also includes a request for after-the-fact approval of a new forest green vinyl awning.
+When the awning was first installed the restaurant's phone number was included on the awning; it was subsequently covered with spray paint because it did not comply with the Design Guidelines.